Chris Forrester

-Career
+Club career

 Youth career

 Forrester started his schoolboy career with his local team, Smithfield, where he stayed for three seasons.
 He played for Bohemians for three seasons before he moved on to Belvedere and was a member of the successful Belvedere side who won the FAI Under–17 Cup in 2010 by beating Carragaline United.

-After moving to the senior ranks, he rejoined Bohemians where he was a regular in their under 20s and A Championship team that reached the 2010 A Championship Cup final and the Dr. Tony O'Neill Cup final.
-Unfortunately for Forrester and Bohs, they would be defeated in both.
+After moving to the senior ranks, he rejoined Bohemians where he was a regular in their under 20s and A Championship team that reached the 2010 A Championship Cup final and the Dr. Tony O'Neill Cup final, although they were defeated in both.

 Bohemians

 With the financial uncertainty at Bohemians during the off season, Forrester found himself in the first team squad alongside some of ex Belvedere teammates such as Craig Sexton and Keith Buckley.
 He made his first team debut for the Gypsies on 7 March 2011 against Portadown at Shamrock Park.
 Having been on the bench for the opening league games, Forrester made his league debut for Bohs against UCD on 8 April 2011 in a 2–0 win at the UCD Bowl.
 He scored his first goal for the club against Bray Wanderers on 2 May 2011, netting the equaliser in a 1–1 draw.
 His performances on the wing impressed many as he became a regular in the first team including featuring in Bohs UEFA Europa League tie against Olimpija Ljubljana.
 Forrester capped the off the season by being awarded the club's Young Player of the Year award for 2011.
-During the season, Chris also spent time on trial at Mick McCarthy's Wolverhampton Wanderers and Watford.
+During the season, Forrester also spent time on trial at Mick McCarthy's Wolverhampton Wanderers and Watford.